 Store Capacity Clustering

-This approach is a very common practice and is used to make sure different size stores are treated differently in order to manage the product depth and breadth.
-It is often is not very practical to make assortment breadth and depth decisions for each and every store, so retailers group stores into capacity segments using metrics such as:
+This approach is a very common practice and is used to make sure different-size stores are treated differently in order to manage product depth and breadth.
+It is often not very practical to make assortment breadth and depth decisions for each and every store, so retailers group stores into capacity segments using metrics such as:

-2. Shelf capacity (measured in number of display units such as shelves)
+2. Shelf capacity (measured in the number of display units such as shelves)

-4. Unit Capacity (represented as a number of stock each store is able to display at once)
+4. Unit capacity (represented as the number of stock each store is able to display at once)

-The simplest and most common approach is to use total store capacity to do this type of clustering, however, in recent years, category-level capacities are also being used more often gives the assortment planning another level of precision and complexity at the same type.
-While store-level capacities are manageable manually, category-level capacity management, clustering and managing breadth and depth require more sophisticated systems.
+The simplest and most common approach is to use total store capacity to do this type of clustering, however, in recent years, category-level capacities are also being used more often giving assortment planning another level of precision and complexity at the same type.
+While store-level capacities are manageable manually, category-level capacity management, clustering, and managing breadth and depth require more sophisticated systems.

 Store Attribute Clustering

-In an effort to get closer to the different customer needs and wants, retailers often use store attributes and some representation of customer demographics when creating store groups such as City-Stores, Mall-Stores, Vacation-Stores, or use mall ratings such as A+, A, B, C… as a proxy to purchase power of the customers.
-Through data gathered in surveys and customer profiles in the CRM systems, retailers can create customer profiles in terms of income level, age group, education level, and cultural back-grounds.
+In an effort to get closer to the different customer needs and wants, retailers often use store attributes and some representation of customer demographics when creating store groups such as city stores, mall stores, and vacation stores, or use mall ratings such as A+, A, B, C… as a proxy to purchase power of the customers.
+Through data gathered in surveys and customer profiles in the CRM systems, retailers can create customer profiles in terms of income level, age group, education level, and cultural background.
 A single store attribute is not likely to really describe the needs and wants of the customers, therefore when using attributes, it is best to take a multi-dimensional approach and use profile-based clustering rather than a single descriptor or metric.
 This approach is often used when planning assortments of categories that do not have historical sales.
 Examples of metrics and attributes that can be used are:

 2. Location type (urban, suburban, touristic)